Peltoche/vixi/README.md

 ### Modes

-Vixi is behavior is splitted in "modes" (like Vim).
-Thoses are:
+Vixi behavior is split in "modes" (like Vim).
+Those are:
 - **Normal** (the default one) used to move and manipulate stuff
 - **Insert** used to insert stuff
 - **Visual** used to select stuff and manipulate it